Your Cart

 2. Consume prebiotic foods

-Among the best nutrients and foods for promoting gut health are prebiotic foods, which are types of non-digestible fibers that help feed healthy bacteria (aka probiotics) in your gut microbiome.
+Among the best nutrients for promoting gut health are prebiotic foods, which are types of non-digestible fibers that help feed healthy bacteria (aka probiotics) in your gut microbiome.

 What’s the difference between prebiotics vs. probiotics?
 Prebiotics are used by probiotic organisms for energy, helping them to populate the microbiome.
 Ideally, these two are combined for the most effects.
 Prebiotic foods to seek out include: whole grains, garlic, onions, asparagus, artichokes, chicory root, and underripe bananas.